 Supporting Black Students' Success at USF

-Black Achievement Success and Engagement (BASE) is a dynamic, comprehensive initiative that seeks to build on USF’s commitment to inclusive excellence and diversity by creating an academically challenging, personally supportive, and empowering educational experience for black-identified students.
+Black Achievement Success and Engagement (BASE) is a dynamic, comprehensive initiative that seeks to build on USF’s commitment to inclusive excellence and diversity by creating an academically-challenging, personally-supportive, and empowering educational experience for black-identified students.

-By offering high-impact, academic and extracurricular programs for undergraduate and graduate students that center on the unique and yet varied experiences of students of African descent, the BASE Program will provide black students with a critical sense of belonging, opportunities for engagement in all aspects of university life and in the broader Bay Area community, and the resources, skills and support necessary to achieve academic excellence and pursue rich and rewarding careers after graduation.
+By offering high-impact academic and extracurricular programs for undergraduate and graduate students that center on the unique and yet varied experiences of students of African descent, the BASE Program will provide black students with a critical sense of belonging, opportunities for engagement in all aspects of university life and in the broader Bay Area community, and the resources, skills and support necessary to achieve academic excellence and pursue rich and rewarding careers after graduation.

 USF's mission calls us to identify ways to alleviate the marginalization and isolation experienced by black students and ensure their academic and co-curricular success.
 The Black Achievement Success and Engagement Program aims to do just that by building a more accessible, inclusive, and empowering campus for our black students.

--Julie Orio, Vice Provost, Student Life
+— Julie Orio, Vice President, Student Life

 Black Scholars Program